sinha-shaurya/finding-falcone-ui/README.md

 # finding-falcone-ui

-This template should help get you started developing with Vue 3 in Vite.
+This is the GeekTrust Finding Falcone UI challenge made with Vue 3 Composition API.

 ## Recommended IDE Setup